 Although we may see more trick-or-treaters out and about this year, Dr. Safaya still recommends contactless candy distribution.

 “Halloween traditionally involves many people dipping hands in a common candy pot, which is a perfect recipe for further spread of COVID-19,” says Dr. Chitra Safaya.
 “Therefore, although we are slowly easing back into traditional trick-or-treating activities, I would still practice certain safety measures since we are not completely out of the woods yet.”

 Children and teens going from residence to residence, as well as anyone who hands out treats, are still at risk for spreading the coronavirus.
 But there are different ways to safely celebrate the spookiest time of year.

 5 ways to celebrate Halloween without trick-or-treating

-“There are many great ideas floating around the internet for alternative Halloween celebrations this year,” says Dr. Safaya.
+“For those who prefer to not participate in traditional trick-or-treating this year, there are many great ideas floating around the internet for alternative Halloween celebrations,” says Dr. Safaya.
 Here are a few suggestions:

 - Host a virtual pumpkin-carving party or mask-decorating contest.

 - Have a home scavenger hunt by hiding Halloween candy around the house for children to find.